deluxebrain/dotfiles-ALSO-DEPRECATED/python/README.md

 Any project-level dependency on Python 3.7.1 ( in the above case ) can access the globally installed packages.

-However, for this to work, all global packages need to be installed into all Python versions installed through pyenv.
+For this to work, all global packages need to be installed into all Python versions installed through pyenv.
 E.g. in the above case Python 3.7.0 projects would not be able to access the awscli package.

-Note that from the perspective of a development machine, and unlike the system Python, there is no particular need to keep pyenv managed Python versions clean of global dependencies.
-The Python version is both a runtime and a development environment, with the key issue being able to prevent the latter from affecting the specification of the former.
-And at the end of the day, Python versions managed with pyenv can be removed and reinstalled with ease.
+It is possible to automate the installation of packages into pyenv managed Python environments through a pyenv plugin.

+However, this leads to the packages in the global Python becoming dependencies of local Python versions.
+As they are installed into the local Python version, they also appear in the associated pip requirements file.

 ### Using conda with pyenv